dosimont/dosimont.github.io/_posts/2017-03-08-parallelizing-alya-input-reading.markdown

     ...
     END_BOUNDARIES

-_Some remarks:
+_Remark:
-Merging the types and the elements sections would help to optimize the parsing and reduce the trace size: types could be, for instance, the second index of the elements section._
+merging the types and the elements sections would help to optimize the parsing and reduce the trace size: types could be, for instance, the second index of the elements section._

 # Objective